jroeger23/mksense/README.md

  - Each of: [¬4,¬3,5,¬2,¬1] evaluates to True
 ```

-Okay this output hints us, that statement five is true.
+Okay this output hints us that statement five is true.

 Nice!